dimitri-nicolo/calico/v2.4/security/logs/elastic/flow.md

 canonical_url: https://docs.tigera.io/v2.3/usage/logs/elastic/flow
 ---

-{{site.prodname}} pushes the following data up to Elasticsearch.
+{{site.tseeprodname}} pushes the following data up to Elasticsearch.
 The following table details the key/value pairs in the JSON blob, including their [Elasticsearch datatype](https://www.elastic.co/guide/en/elasticsearch/reference/current/mapping-types.html).
 This information should assist you in constructing queries.